 $ mvn clean install -PautoInstallSinglePackage -Pclassic

-In this chapter you will add some baseline styles for the WKND site and the Article Page Template in an effort to bring the implementation closer to the UI design mockups.
-You will use an advanced front-end workflow to integrate a webpack project into an AEM client library.
+In this chapter, you add some baseline styles for the WKND site and the Article Page Template to bring the implementation closer to the UI design mockups.
+You use an advanced front-end workflow to integrate a webpack project into an AEM client library.

 Article Page with baseline styles applied

-Client-Side Libraries provides a mechanism to organize and manage CSS and JavaScript files necessary for an AEM Sites implementation.
+Client-Side Libraries provide a mechanism to organize and manage CSS and JavaScript files necessary for an AEM Sites implementation.
 The basic goals for client-side libraries or clientlibs are:

 More information about using Client-Side Libraries can be found here.